Loss Control Insights

 - Head for high ground.
 If a flood is imminent, sound the alarm and let all outdoor workers know they must head to safety.
 If you have staff who work in a below-ground level, or on ground floor, they should move up a story or two.

-- If employees are driving when flooding is possible, make sure they know all areas of potential danger, such as low points, on their route.
+- Know all areas of potential danger, such as low points, on driving routes if employees are driving when flooding is possible.
 Suggest they take alternate routes to avoid these dangers.

 - Don’t let your employees drive away from the office after dark if flooding is possible, as it’s harder to see danger.

-- Electric lines may be downed during a flood.
-Make sure employees know the dangers of getting close to a downed line.
+- Make sure employees know the dangers of getting close to a downed line, as electric lines may be downed during a flood.
 If an energized line falls on their vehicle, they should stay in the vehicle and call the utility for help.

 Keeping Your Business Afloat